College Factual by our College Data Analytics Team

 Is Martin University a Good School for Veterans?

-According to the VA, there are 7 GI Bill® students at Martin University.
-Since the total enrollment at the school is 220, approximately 3.18% of the students at Martin University are utilizing the GI Bill® to help pay for their education.
-To put that into perspective, about three to four percent of college students in the U.S. are veterans according to the Student Veterans of America.
+When many veterans attend a school, its faculty and staff tend to be more experienced at meeting the needs of former service members.
+VA figures show 8 GI Bill® students at Martin University.
+Since the total enrollment at the school is 164, nearly 4.9% of those enrolled are using the GI Bill® to help pay for their education.
+For perspective, about three to four percent of college students in the U.S. are veterans, according to the Student Veterans of America.

 Career and Vocational Support